William Camden

-William Camden (2 May 1551 – 9 November 1623) was an English antiquarian, historian, topographer, and herald, best known as author of Britannia, the first chorographical survey of the islands of Great Britain and Ireland, and the Annales, the first detailed historical account of the reign of Elizabeth I of England.
+William Camden (2 May 1551 – 9 November 1623) was an English antiquarian, historian, topographer, and herald, best known as author of Britannia, the first chorographical survey of the islands of Great Britain and Ireland that relates landscape, geography, antiquarianism, and history, and the Annales, the first detailed historical account of the reign of Elizabeth I.

 Early years

-Camden was born in London.
+William Camden was born in London.
 His father Sampson Camden was a member of The Worshipful Company of Painter-Stainers.
 He attended Christ's Hospital and St Paul's School, and in 1566 entered Oxford (Magdalen College, Broadgates Hall, and finally Christ Church).
 At Christ Church, he became acquainted with Philip Sidney, who encouraged Camden's antiquarian interests.
 He returned to London in 1571 without a degree.
 In 1575, he became Usher of Westminster School, a position that gave him the freedom to travel and pursue his antiquarian researches during school vacations.

 Britannia

 In 1577, with the encouragement of Abraham Ortelius, Camden began his great work Britannia, a topographical and historical survey of all of Great Britain and Ireland.
 His stated intention was to "restore antiquity to Britaine, and Britain to his antiquity".
 The first edition, written in Latin, was published in 1586.
 It proved very popular, and ran through five further Latin editions, of 1587, 1590, 1594, 1600 and 1607, each greatly enlarged from its predecessor in both textual content and illustrations.
 The 1607 edition included for the first time a full set of English county maps, based on the surveys of Christopher Saxton and John Norden, and engraved by William Kip and William Hole (who also engraved the fine frontispiece).
 The first English-language edition, translated by Philemon Holland, appeared in 1610, again with some additional content supplied by Camden.

 Britannia is a county-by-county description of Great Britain and Ireland.
 It is a work of chorography: a study that relates landscape, geography, antiquarianism, and history.
 Rather than write a history, Camden wanted to describe in detail the Great Britain of the present, and to show how the traces of the past could be discerned in the existing landscape.
 By this method, he produced the first coherent picture of Roman Britain.

 He continued to collect materials and to revise and expand Britannia throughout his life.
 He drew on the published and unpublished work of John Leland and William Lambarde, among others, and received the assistance of a large network of correspondents with similar interests.
 He also travelled throughout Great Britain to view documents, sites, and artefacts for himself: he is known to have visited East Anglia in 1578, Yorkshire and Lancashire in 1582, Devon in 1589, Wales in 1590, Salisbury, Wells and Oxford in 1596, and Carlisle and Hadrian's Wall in 1599.
 His fieldwork and firsthand research set new standards for the time.
 He even learned Welsh and Old English for the task: his tutor in Old English was Laurence Nowell.